Recap: Knowledge sharing session on ‘HOT moments’

-In times of global conflict and an increasing sense of polarisation in our society, UvA teachers are increasingly confronted with ‘Hot moments’ in the classroom.
-These are uneasy, or even unsafe, situations where the views of one collide with the integrity of another.
-This may occur during discussions on sensitive topics, but can also be the result of classroom dynamics.
-Hot moments have the potential to derail a classroom and cause harm to those involved.
-At the same time, a Hot moment can also be an illuminating teaching opportunity.
-That is why the Teaching & Learning Centre (TLC Central) and the Central Diversity Office (CDO) together organised a knowledge-sharing session for teachers.
-This session offered various tips and tools to turn hot moments into rewarding learning experiences.
-On this article page, you can read a recap of the session, read about the most important tips and tools, and watch the recording of the session.
+In times of conflicts around the world and an increasing degree of polarization in society, UvA teachers are more frequently encountering ‘HOT’ (Heated, Offensive and Tense) moments in the classroom.
+These are uncomfortable or unsafe situations where one person’s opinion clashes with another’s integrity.
+This can occur during discussions on sensitive topics, but also as a result of classroom dynamics.
+HOT moments have the potential to derail a lesson and cause harm to those involved.
+At the same time, a HOT moment can also be a valuable learning experience.
+Therefore, the Teaching & Learning Centre (TLC-Central) and the Central Diversity Office (CDO) jointly organized a knowledge-sharing session for teachers.
+In this session, various tips and tools were offered to turn HOT moments into enriching learning experiences.
+On this article page, you can read a report of the session, find the key tips and tools, and watch the recording of the session.

-Directly below follows a written recap of the session.
-Would you like to watch the recording of the session?
-Or would you like to instantly read about the most important tips?
-Then take a look under ‘Tips & tools’.
+A written report of the knowledge-sharing session follows directly below.
+Do you want to watch the recording of the session?
+Or do you want to read the key tips directly?
+Then look at ‘Tips & tools’.

-In SPUI25, UvA employees with different functions from several faculties gathered for the knowledge-sharing session.
-Interested people who could not physically attend also joined the session online.
-In fact, the session was organised at short notice and to facilitate the level of interest, the session is offered in a hybrid form.
-The interest in the session immediately underlines the importance of the Hot moments theme.
+At SPUI25, UvA staff members from various functions and multiple faculties gathered for the knowledge-sharing session.
+Additionally, interested individuals who could not be physically present joined online.
+The session was organized on short notice, and to accommodate the interest, it was offered in a hybrid format.
+The interest in the session underscores the importance of the theme ‘HOT’ moments.

-Hot moments occur when people’s feelings run so high that teaching and learning are threatened (Warren 2006).
-This can happen at 3 different levels and sometimes Hot moments take place at different levels simultaneously (Ramdas et al., 2019).
+HOT moments occur when people’s emotions run so high that teaching and learning are threatened (Warren 2006).
+This can happen on 3 different levels, and sometimes HOT moments occur simultaneously on different levels (Ramdas et al., 2019).

 • The within: the individual dynamics